oracle/terraform-provider-oci/docs/datasources/objectstorage/bucket_summary.md

 # baremetal\_objectstorage\_bucket\_summary

-Get a list of all BucketSummarys in a namespace.
+Get a list of all Bucket summaries in a namespace.
 A BucketSummary contains only summary fields for the bucket and does not contain fields like the user-defined metadata.

 To use this and other API operations, you must be authorized in an IAM policy.
 See [List Buckets API Docs](https://docs.us-az-phoenix-1.oracleiaas.com/api/#/en/objectstorage/20160918/BucketSummary/ListBuckets) for details.